carbon-language/carbon-lang/docs/design/variadics.md

 sequence of N values, where the k'th value is the value of _operand_ where `$I` is equal to k - 1.

-An expression of the form "`each` _identifier_", where _identifier_ names a pack binding, evaluates to the `$I`th value that it was bound to (indexed from zero).
+An each-name evaluates to the `$I`th value of the pack it refers to (indexed from zero).

 ### Pattern matching

-`...` expansions can also appear in patterns.
-The semantics are chosen to follow the general principle that pattern matching is the inverse of expression evaluation, so for example if the pattern `(... each x: auto)` matches some scrutinee value `s`, the expression `(... each x)` should be equal to `s`.
+The semantics of pack expansion patterns are chosen to follow the general principle that pattern matching is the inverse of expression evaluation, so for example if the pattern `(... each x: auto)` matches some scrutinee value `s`, the expression `(... each x)` should be equal to `s`.
 These